social-science-data-editors/guidance/addtl-data-citation-guidance.md

 > Bloom, Nick.
 2019. *Confidential survey data on Cameroon business processes*.
 Stanford Secure Access Center (file "cameroon-bloom.zip").
 Stanford University.

+### Confidential databases

+Similar forms may be used for confidential databases when no DOI exists:

+> Internal Revenue Service.
+(YEAR). *Corporate Income Tax Returns [database]*.
+Department of Treasury, Washington DC.

+If multiple databases within the same secure confines are used and combined, they should be cited (within reason) separately.
+Guidance here may be: Can and do researchers combine various extracts in different ways?
+For instance, do some combine the IRS 1040 database with death records, and others merge elements from the IRS 1040 database with information returns?
+Then the information returns, and the 1040 file should be cited separately.

+If a DOI exists, the formal citation generated from that DOI should be used:

+> Forschungsdatenzentrum der Bundesagentur für Arbeit.
+2020.
+“Betriebs-Historik-Panel (BHP) – Version 7518 v1.” *Institut für Arbeitsmarkt- und Berufsforschung (IAB)*. https://doi.org/10.5164/IAB.BHP7518.DE.EN.V1.

 ### No formal access mechanism

 In some cases (not infrequently), access to data is through informal means.
 The [CMOS allows for citation of such information](https://www.chicagomanualofstyle.org/book/ed17/part3/ch15/psec053.html), without inclusion in the references.